-ng transit rider survey, page 2 of 2 How do you think that transportation coordination could be better in the community?
-12. \ What are a few things that the community does well when it comes to transportation?
-13. A Are there any other issues or concerns you would like to share about your transportation experience?
+2. What are a few things that the community does well when it co omes to transportation?
+3 Are there any o ther issues or concerns you would like to share ahout your transportation experience? or the didically o The issues of concerns you would like to shall about your mansportation experience.

 Transit Customer Service Issue N/A Poor Fair Excellent The ease of finding public transit system information.
 0 1 2 3 4 5 The ability to connect to other transit agencies.
 0 1 2 3 4 5 The affordability of the service.
 0 1 2 3 4 5 Reliability of the service 0 1 2 3 4 5 The ease of scheduling rides.
-0 1 2 3 4 5 From transit customer service issues listed above, what are the most important to you?
+0 1 2 3 4 5